coding-in-public/til-api/README.md

 ## Refactors
 - [...id] for api routes
 - use CVA for link styles

+## Today I Fixed
+- UI errors for form
+  - show errors
+  - hide errors on blur
+- use markdown for content
 - dom purify for html sanitization
-- error states in ui
-- use markdown for content
+- Edit option? (auth?)